SangitaSharma1/rsb.io/talks/git/sources/intro_vcs.md

 ---

 # Git is...
+* a collection of commits that represent code changes
 * distributed (redundant)
 * flexibile
-* network independent
+* network optional
-* a collection of "commits" that represent changes to code

 ---

-# Git is great for...
-* massive projects (linux kernel...)
-* fast and cheap branching
-* speed (almost everything is local)
-* working on planes, trains, and automobiles

----

 # a commit is...
 * snapshot, not a diff
+* referred to by a checksum (not a name)
 * takes up more space, but bits are cheap
-* acts almost like a mini filesystem
 * store links to files that haven't changed
-* refer to commits by checksums (not names)

 ---